PedroRASB/FasterISNet/README.md

 ISNetFlexLightning.py: PyTorch Lightning implementation of Selective, Stochastic and Original ISNets, based on LRP-Flex.

-ISNetFlexTorch.py: PyTorch Lightning of Selective, Stochastic and Original ISNets, based on LRP-Flex.
+ISNetFlexTorch.py: PyTorch implementation of Selective, Stochastic and Original ISNets, based on LRP-Flex.

 ## LRP-Block-based ISNets